Coronation of James VI

 James VI (1566–1625), son of Mary, Queen of Scots (1542–1587) and Lord Darnley (1546–1567), was crowned King of Scotland by Adam Bothwell, Bishop of Orkney, in the Holy Rude Kirk at Stirling on 29 July 1567.
 The king was just over one year old.

 Abdication of Mary, Queen of Scots

 Mary, Queen of Scots was imprisoned in the island castle of Lochleven following her surrender at the Battle of Carberry Hill.
 On 24 July she was forced to sign abdication papers in favour of her son.
-Patrick Lord Lindsay of the Byers brought the signed documents to a meeting of the Privy Council and others in Edinburgh.
+Patrick, Lord Lindsay of the Byres brought the signed documents to a meeting of the Privy Council and others in Edinburgh.
 Mary's statement narrated that she was "weary of the great pains" taken in her government of the realm.

 Mary's keeper at Lochleven, William Douglas, had a legal paper drawn up on 28 July 1567, which stated that he was not present when the Queen signed this "demission" of the crown and did not know of it, and had offered to convey her to Stirling Castle for her son's coronation, which offer she refused.